2021–22 NHL season: Personnel

-On May 26, 2021, TNT announced that current Rangers radio voice Kenny Albert and current Blackhawks analyst Eddie Olczyk — a pairing carried over from NBC, will be their lead broadcast team, and that Turner Sports had signed Oilers and hockey legend Wayne Gretzky to be their lead studio analyst.
+On May 26, 2021, TNT announced that current Rangers radio voice Kenny Albert and current Blackhawks analyst Eddie Olczyk — a pairing carried over from NBC, was their lead broadcast team, and that Turner Sports had signed Oilers and hockey legend Wayne Gretzky to be their lead studio analyst.

-TNT announced the rest of their personnel on September 14, naming current Islanders and former NBC play-by-play man Brendan Burke, current Blues analyst Darren Pang, and 3x gold medalist and Hockey Night’s Jennifer Botterill as their second broadcast team.
-Current Flyers lead analyst Keith Jones, also from NBC, will serve as the lead "Inside-the-Glass" reporter, joining Albert and Olczyk on the lead team.
+TNT announced the rest of their personnel on September 14, naming current Islanders and former NBC play-by-play man Brendan Burke, current Blues analyst Darren Pang, and 3x gold medalist and Hockey Night's Jennifer Botterill as their second broadcast team.
+Current Flyers lead analyst Keith Jones, also from NBC, served as the lead ice-level reporter, joining Albert and Olczyk on the lead team.
 Liam McHugh, was named as TNT's lead studio host, continuing that role from NBC, with his colleague Anson Carter, most recent Coyotes head coach Rick Tocchet, and veteran Paul Bissonnette joining Gretzky as studio analysts.
-NHL Network's Jackie Redmond, and Tarik El-Bashir will also appear as contributors.
+NHL Network's Jackie Redmond, and Tarik El-Bashir also appeared as contributors.
 On September 29, 2021, TNT announced that they added former NHL referee Don Koharski as a rules analyst.
 TNT later added former Blackhawk Jamal Mayers to their broadcast team as a contributor, Rangers legend Henrik Lundqvist, who also joined MSG, as a studio analyst, former referee Stephane Auger to their team, as another rules analyst, joining Koharski, Nabil Karim, formerly of ESPN, as a fill-in studio host and reporter, Kraken play-by-play announcer John Forslund as a third play-by-play announcer, and Sharks color commentator Bret Hedican as a third color commentator.
 TNT added a bunch of current players and announcers from Sportsnet, FuboTV, the Flyers, Sharks, Islanders, Vegas Golden Knights, New Jersey Devils, Columbus Blue Jackets, and the Canadian women's national ice hockey team to their Stanley Cup playoff coverage.